-The goal of WEM's School Counseling Program is to meet the needs of all students, personally and academically, in an empathetic, proactive, accessible and professional manner.
+The goal of WEM's School Counseling Program is to meet the needs of all students, personally and academically, in an empathetic, proactive, accessible, and professional manner.
 We believe that a comprehensive counseling and guidance program is an essential part of education for all students, at all levels.
 These programs facilitate student development in educational, career, and social/personal domains.
 Our program helps promote responsible, productive citizenship and lifelong learning.
-High School Counselors work with students in acquiring guidance competencies that form the foundation for the next educational and occupational levels as well as address personal, social and mental health concerns.
-They assist students to develop realistic educational, life and career plans based on a clear understanding of themselves, their needs, interests, and skills.
+High School Counselors work with students to acquire guidance competencies that form the foundation for the next educational and occupational levels as well as address personal, social, and mental health concerns.
+They assist students to develop realistic educational, life, and career plans based on a clear understanding of themselves, their needs, interests, and skills.

 High School Counselor - Grades 9-12

-Local Scholarships: WEM has a local scholarship packet that is distributed via Google Docs to students at the beginning of February.
-This packet includes directions specific to each scholarship listed in the packet.
+WEM has a local scholarship packet that is distributed via Google Docs to students at the beginning of February.
+This packet includes directions specific to each scholarship listed.

-External Scholarships: These scholarships are to be reviewed by the student and parent to determine eligibility.
+These scholarships are to be reviewed by the student and parent to determine eligibility.
 WEM is not affiliated with any of these scholarships.
 If you have specific questions it is the student's responsibility to seek help from the scholarship provider.
-Continue to check this document as it will be updated as more scholarships become available and brought to our attention.
-Scholarships have been shared with students through their school email account (Google Drive).
-Updates and additions to scholarships can be found under the students Google Drive account.
+Scholarships are shared with students through their school email account (Google Drive).
+Updates and additions to scholarships can be found under the student's Google Drive account.

-CONCURRENT ENROLLMENTDistrict 2143 partners with Southwest Minnesota State University to offer the following college credit courses to our high school students here.
+District 2143 partners with Southwest Minnesota State University to offer college credit courses to our high school students here.
 Students who successfully complete these courses generate both high school and college credit from the partnering postsecondary institution.

 There is no cost to the student to participate in these courses, but there are entrance requirements.
 These courses provide high school students advanced skills today and greater flexibility when they enter the university setting full-time.
 That may include pursuing second majors and internships or studying abroad.

-Lit 120, English 151, College Speech, Precalculus, Introduction to Geography, and Sociology.
+Lit 120, English 151, College Speech, Pre-calculus, Introduction to Geography, Sociology, and Introduction to Statistics.